rverli/ecs-fargate-continuous-deployment/README.md

 ### Cloning source code

 In order to proceed a continuous deployment is necessary that you have your source code on a GitHub repository.
-Create a repository in your GitHub account, unzip the `ceros-sky.zip` and push the source code of the ceros-sky application or [Fork](https://github.com/rverli/ecs-fargate-continuous-deployment.git) the GitHub repository. it's the same ceros-sky code, the only change is that I added a Dockerfile on the main folder of ceros-sky project.
+Create a repository in your GitHub account, unzip the `ceros-sky.zip` and push the source code of the ceros-sky application or [Fork](https://github.com/rverli/ceros-sky.git) the GitHub repository. it's the same sky code, the only change is that I added a Dockerfile on the main folder of ceros-sky project.

 ### Sending templates files to S3 Bucket